dkbalachandar/effective-java-notes/README.md

 	text.applyStyles(EnumSet.of(Style.BOLD, Style.
 ITALIC));
  ```

-It is a good practice to accept the interface Set instead of the implementation EnumSet.
+It is a good practice to accept the interface 'Set' instead of the implementation 'EnumSet'.

 #### Item 37: Use EnumMap instead of ordinal indexing
 Use EnumMap to store data by a certain enum.
 You can still use Enum’s ordinal as an index and store it but it’s a bad practice.
 Prefer to use EnumMap to do that, So we can have a Enum as Key.